apigee/maven-jenkins-ci-demo/docs/setup.md

 Fire up a browser and hit `http://<your-docker-ip>:9001` to access Jenkins UI.

-Please note that Jenkins will start all jobs upon start as it is configured to trigger each job every minute.
+Please note that Jenkins will start all jobs upon start as it is configured to trigger each job every minute [why not git web hooks?](faq.md#why-not-git-web-hooks).
 Master and prod jobs should succeed but feature job will fail as we don't have a feature branch yet.

 Please follow [usage](usage.md) to see Jenkins in action.